-During operation over 55°C, the power dissipation of the modules to the left and right of this module is not permitted to exceed 1.15 W!
+When operated above 55°C, the modules to the left and right of this module are permitted to have a maximum power dissipation of 1.15 W!

 For an example of calculating the power dissipation of I/O modules, see section "Mechanical and electrical configuration - Power dissipation of I/O modules" in the X20 user's manual.